FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 To connect the Control Unit to the outside world we will mount the connectors to the case:

-* 12-pin connector (out to peristalic pumps)
+* 12-pin connector (out to peristaltic pumps)
-* 8-pin connector (out to circulatnig pumps, stir rod, and accessory port)
+* 8-pin connector (out to circulating pumps, stir rod, and accessory port)
 * 2-pin connector (out to heating coil)
 * USB ports (2) (out to thermistor)
 * Barrel port (12V in)